Rodrigo Tosi

 Rodrigo Antonio Lombardo Tosi (born 6 January 1983) is a Brazilian former professional footballer who played as a forward in Brazil, Malaysia, Greece, Switzerland, Iran, Singapore, Indonesia, Republic of Ireland and Brunei.

 Career

+In 2013, Tosi signed for Bruneian side DPMM, where he was the top scorer of the 2014 S.League with twenty-four goals.

 Tosi joined Tampines Rovers on the S.League transfer deadline day in time for the 2015 S.League season.
 He terminated his contract with Brazilian Serie B side, Paraná Clube to join the Stags.
 He replaced Haitian forward Fabrice Noël who left the club on personal reasons.
 Tosi made his Tampines debut in a televised match against Geylang International in the Eastern Derby.

+In 2016, he signed for Indonesian side Persija Jakarta, where he played as a midfielder.

 Tosi joined Irish club Limerick on 21 January 2017.
 He made an immediate impact, scoring a hat trick on his debut against Sligo Rovers and continued to score goals throughout the season, including a number of crucial winning goals late in the season as Limerick avoided a relegation battle.

 Tosi joined Indera SC in 2020.
 During the 2020 AFC Cup, he scored the only Indera SC's goal against Myanmar club Yangon United which ended in a 6–1 defeat.

+Style of play

+Tosi plays as a forward.
+He is known for his versatility.